MiguelMarcelino/Thoth/scala/cool-stuff.md

 # Cool Scala stuff
-This note contains a list of really cool stuff I might waht to use in the future.
-Here we gooooooo.
+This note contains a list of really cool stuff I might want to use in the future.
+Here we go!

 * Anonymous functions can be done with the following syntax: `(x: Int, y: Int) => x + y`
 * Although it is not very common, you can indeed do loops in Scala: